 How and when will Health First Colorado let me know if I need to meet the new requirement to keep my health coverage?

-Health First Colorado will mail letters to members affected by the new work requirements ahead of time, starting in August 2026.
+Health First Colorado (Colorado’s Medicaid program) will mail letters to members affected by the new work requirements ahead of time, starting in September 2026.

 Will Health First Colorado still cover my medical bills before I’m officially enrolled?